TheYoBots/pychess-variants/static/docs/faq.md

 Those are the time controls for the game.
 By default we use an increment system.
 "5+3" means each player has 5 *minutes*, and after each move adds 3 *seconds* to the clock.
 You can set the time control to be whatever you want when creating the game.
 The 5+3 is just the default for random mover.</details>

+<details><summary>Okay, what about the (b) in "5+3(b)"?</summary>

+The b signifies byo-yomi time control, which is different from increment, and is only used in certain variants (i.e. Shogi and Janggi).
+Each player has a fixed time bank (5 minutes, in this example), and then after that, they only have the byo-yomi period for the rest of their moves before losing.
+In this example, that means only 3 seconds per move.
+Typically, byo-yomi is played with more than just 3 seconds... usually anywhere from 10 seconds to 30 seconds.</details>

+<details><summary>What is Random-Mover?</summary>

+Random-Mover is a bot that just chooses a random move from the list of available options.
+It serves as a great way to familiarize oneself with piece movements and some rules.
+It is strongly recommended to train against Fairy-Stockfish (even a lower level) once you know the rules though.</details>

 ## Social/Accounts

 <details><summary>How do I log in?</summary>